jdromero88/testing-gh-api-rate/_newsletter/states-update-april-18-2018.md

 ---
-title: 'States Update: April 18, 2018'
+title: "States Update: April 18, 2018"
 date: 2018-04-18 10:30:00 Z
 tags:
   - Update on India's States
+  - States Weekly
+  - Center – State Relations
-excerpt: 'The electronic e-way bill for intra-state movement of goods rolled out in the first five states; Andhra Pradesh moves to build a DNA database of its citizens;
+excerpt: "The electronic e-way bill for intra-state movement of goods rolled out in the first five states; Andhra Pradesh moves to build a DNA database of its citizens; Delhi discom BRPL enters into a strategic partnership with EESL which will cover technologies such as solar, smart meters, and electric vehicles; IKEA signs agreement with Gujarat to set up stores in the state;
-  Delhi discom BRPL enters into a strategic partnership with EESL which will cover technologies such as solar, smart meters, and electric vehicles; IKEA signs agreement with Gujarat to set up stores in the state; “sufferers” of the Emergency in Haryana will receive a monthly pension; and more. '
+  “sufferers” of the Emergency in Haryana will receive a monthly pension; and more. "
 author:
   - Natalie Tecimer
 ---

 **Big News**